hookdeck/hookdeck-vercel/README.md

 ### Removing the Middleware and Going Directly to Hookdeck

-The Hookdeck Vercel middleware adds an additional hop to every process request, so if milliseconds are a factor in processing requests, you may want to use Hookdeck directly and not use the middleware.
+The Hookdeck Vercel middleware adds a hop to every process request, so if milliseconds are a factor in processing requests, you may want to use Hookdeck directly and not use the middleware.

 With the Hookdeck Vercel Middleware: